wp-plugins/varnish-http-purge/readme.txt

 In addition, your entire cache will be purged on the following actions:

-* Changing permalinks
+* <del>Changing permalinks</del>
 * Changing themes
 * Press the 'flush cache' button

 = The future ... =

 We're going to sit down and look into how the plugin is structured to make it even faster and more organized.
 Please send coffee.
+Here's the wish list:

+* Only purge all automatically once an hour (manual button click will continue to work)
+* Refactor automated purge all to be kinder
+* Reorganize code for sanity
+* Get rid of the need to parse_url()

 == Installation ==
 No WordPress configuration needed.